preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 Exactly what is available can differ depending on how the Tenant is set up and the version of Omnia.

 This page describes features available in Omnia 6.13 and earlier.
-For features in Omnia 7.0, see: :doc:`Features (Tenant) in Omnia 7.0 </admin-settings/tenant-settings/features-tenant-7/index>`
+For features in Omnia 7.0 and later, see: :doc:`Features (Tenant) in Omnia v7 </admin-settings/tenant-settings/features-tenant-7/index>`

 Add-ons
 *********